 It's essential for a company with a small business structure to spend its budget cautiously during periods of economic uncertainty.
 One of the significant challenges with remote work, especially for small businesses, is to use updated robust cybersecurity on all devices.
 Workers must also be trained on spotting suspicious activity on their home office networks since many companies are targets of cybercriminals looking to exploit confidential data.

 Remote workers further face the challenge of staying focused on work activities at home.
 There may be various distractions from babies crying to TV in the background and the phone ringing periodically.
 Working at home requires a sharp focus and the ability to block out irrelevant noise.

 Due to the rise in remote work, companies will need to reassess physical office space.
 With fewer employees and computers occupying space, companies can utilize the space for storage or simply relocate to a smaller office.
 Some companies won't need physical offices at all except for a central headquarters.

 2. Money Will Get More Digital

 Another significant transformation ahead from the list of small business challenges in 2021 will be going cashless.
-Business leaders throughout the United States are steadily adopting various methods to facilitate digital transactions, particularly through e-commerce software.
-Within the next decade, very few businesses will still accept cash payments, because digital currency is here to stay.
+Throughout the United States, business leaders are steadily adopting various methods to facilitate digital transactions, mainly through e-commerce software.
+Within the next decade, very few businesses will still accept cash payments because digital currency is here to stay.